-The Chinese experienced a similar fate.
+Chinese immigrants experienced a similar fate.
 Over 15,000 Chinese immigrants came from China and the United States to help construct the Canadian Pacific Railway during the 1880s.
 The majority of these Chinese immigrants originated from Taishan, in Guangdong province, which had been repeatedly ravaged with floods, earthquakes, plagues, typhoons, droughts, and civil wars during the late 1800s.
-The Chinese, like the Icelanders, saw Canada as a refuge with ample opportunities for a better life.
+Chinese and Icelandic immigrants saw Canada as a land of refuge with ample opportunities for a better life.

-The opportunity for a better life in Canada was also sought after by many “undesirable” immigrant groups, who took advantage of the Sifton period of liberalized immigration to escape their plight in the homeland.
-Survival and freedom were the motivations of oppressed and persecuted populations like the American Blacks, Doukhobors, Jews, Mennonites, and Mormons.
+The opportunity for a better life in Canada was also sought after by many “undesirable” immigrant groups, who took advantage of the Sifton period of liberalized immigration to escape their plight in their old homelands.
+Survival and freedom were the motivations of oppressed and persecuted populations like Black American, Doukhobor, Jewish, Mennonite, and Mormon immigrants.
 For them, the Canadian Prairies represented a safe place to resettle.

-The Blacks and Mormons, both American-based populations, came to Western Canada to escape the discrimination they faced in the United States.
-After restrictive acts were imposed on Blacks in Oklahoma in 1907, a group of 1500 Blacks fled to Canada, settling in Amber Valley, Alberta in 1910 and 1911.
-Despite this movement, the population of Blacks on the Prairies was never as large as other groups, as Black populations were sometimes barred entry, or tended to move into other urban areas in Canada.
+The Black Americans and Mormons, both American-based populations, came to Western Canada to escape the discrimination they had faced in the United States.
+After restrictive acts were imposed on Black Americans in Oklahoma in 1907, a group of 1,500 Black Americans fled to Canada, settling in Amber Valley, Alberta in 1910 and 1911.
+Despite this movement, the population of Black Americans on the Prairies was never as large as other groups, as Black populations were often barred entry, or tended to move into other urban metropolitan/more populated areas in Canada.

 Mormons brought irrigation techniques to Canada that enabled thousands of people to farm dry lands in southern Alberta and Saskatchewan.

 Mormonism was born in the United States in the 1830s, and faced major backlash from conservative Americans.
-The practice of polygamy in Mormon communities was met with serious distaste by the majority population, and the American government passed laws to prohibit polygamy.
+The practice of polygamy in Mormon communities was met with serious disapproval by the majority population, and the American government passed laws to prohibit polygamy.
 Threatened by imprisonment and persecution, thousands of Mormons moved to southern Alberta in the 1880s, creating a thriving Mormon population of 7,000 by 1910.
-Mormons enjoyed increased freedoms in Canada; although polygamy was not officially legal, the persecution and imprisonment of Mormons because of polygamy ended when they came to Canada.
+In Alberta, many Mormons were scrutinized by the police and the public due to suspicions of polygamy, which was illegal in Canada.

-In Europe, as in the United States, governments were making restrictive laws which prohibited many groups from living free and happy lives.
-For the Jews, Mennonites, and Doukhobors, life in Europe became increasingly difficult towards the end of the nineteenth century.
+In Europe, as in the United States, governments implemented restrictive laws which prohibited many groups from living free and happy lives.
+For Jews, Mennonites, and Doukhobors, life in Europe became increasingly difficult towards the end of the nineteenth century.

-Most Jews did not have strong agricultural skills to qualify them as desirable immigrants, but they came to the Prairies in large numbers nonetheless.
-After numerous failed rural settlements, the majority of Jews in Western Canada settled in cities.
-Winnipeg in particular, became a thriving Jewish community in the early 1900s, where many successful Jewish businesses emerged.
+Due to the failure of many rural settlements, the majority of Jews in Western Canada settled in cities.
+Winnipeg in particular became a thriving Jewish community in the early 1900s, where many successful Jewish businesses emerged.
 Still today, Winnipeg continues to be a centre for Jewish-Canadian life and culture.